 How to do it: Stand with your legs hip width apart.
 With a 2kg (5lb) dumbbell in each hand (or heavier, if you’re up for it!) stretch your arms straight out in front of so that they are parallel to the floor.
 Separate your hands, moving your arms out to your sides to form a T-shape.
 Return to starting position with arms straight in front of you.
 Keep your arms lifted, your chest open and your chin up!
-Start with 15 repetitions, rest, and do one more set.
+Start with 15 repetitions.

 Extra challenge: After you finish one fly and return to the starting positions, pull your elbows back into a seated row.
 Alternate between flys and rows until you do 15 repetitions of each.